giltayar/bilt/README.md

 ## Why Bilt

-(T go directly to the meat of Bilt, read
+(To go directly to the meat of Bilt, read
 [Structure of a Bilt monorepo](./docs/monorepo-structure.md) and then go to the [Usage](./docs/usage.md) chapter.)